 The Hellenistic period also produced sophisticated and elaborate architectural designs and structures.
 New complex buildings and monuments were built on a larger scale.
 Many palaces, mansions, and public monuments portrayed prestige and wealth.
 The large Mausoleum of Pergamon and the imposing lighthouse of Alexandria were some of the more advanced structures of this period.

 Science during the Hellenistic Period grew within the realms of astronomy, geography, medicine, physics, and mathematics.
 The astronomer Aristarchus of Samos (d.
-230 BCE) discovered that the immobility of the “fixed” stars was due to their vast distance from the Earth.
+230 BCE) discovered that the immobility of the “fixed” stars is due to their vast distance from the Earth.
 He also claimed that the Earth and other planets revolved around the sun although his teaching was not accepted because it conflicted with anthropocentric views of Greek thought and with the teachings of the philosopher Aristotle (d.
 322 BCE).
 The astronomer Hipparchus (d.
 120 BCE) invented the astrolabe and calculated the diameter of the moon as well as its distance from the Earth.
 Ptolemy of Alexandria (d.
 170 BCE) was likely the last of the great Hellenistic astronomers and went to work systematizing the ideas of others before him.
 In mathematics and geography, Hipparchus (d.
 120 BCE) laid the foundations of plane and spherical trigonometry.
 The mathematician Eratosthenes (d.
 194 BCE) calculated the circumference of the Earth and created the first map of the world.
 Dissection of the human body was practiced by the physician Herophilus of Chalcedon (d.
 280 BCE).
 Herophilus provided a detailed description of the brain and tried to explain the different functions of its various parts.
-He also discovered that arteries contained blood as opposed to a mixture of blood and air as Aristotle had thought previously.
+He also discovered that arteries contained blood rather than a mixture of blood and air as Aristotle had thought previously.
 Herophilus also noted the heart to pump blood to different parts of the body.
 Archimedes (d.
 212 BCE) discovered the law of floating bodies while also establishing the principles of the lever, the pulley, and the screw.

 The Hellenistic period came to an end when the Roman Republic conquered the territories Alexander the Great once ruled.
 In 31 BCE, during the Battle of Actium, Octavian defeated Marc Antony’s Ptolemaic fleet which enabled him to consolidate Rome’s power in the region and over the sea.